Categories

 The Panyuan Vole is a simplified version of the Badger that is usually operated by two or three crew.

-The Vole has enjoyed considerable global sales, and vehicles may be countered on Mars too.
+The Vole has enjoyed considerable global sales, and vehicles may be encountered on Mars and Titan too.
+Like the Badger, various custom system packs may be added to optimise operation in particular environments or climates.

 Many military units have a couple of Voles, where they are used for reconnaissance, liaison and as run‑abouts.
 They have also proved popular with various police departments, paramilitaries, militias and private security companies.